nicbou/timeline-old/README.md

 Describes a directory on the local filesystem.
 Entries are created from the files in that directory.

 A FileSystemSource requires more configuration than an RsyncSource, but it saves storage space because it does not copy any files.
-You can use it to import large file collections, like photo albums.
+You can use it to import large file collections, like photo albums, without using more disk space.

 **Usage:**